Introduction

 Political

 Alaska has traditionally been a Republican state, but an increasing number of voters are nonpartisan.
 The state is notable for heavily taxing oil corporations to fund its budget, and this is considered a disincentive for the companies (Jones, 2014).
-However, politicians will likely make statues that promote the welfare of the people of Alaska depending on pending issues affecting the state.
+However, politicians will likely make statutes that promote the welfare of the people of Alaska depending on pending issues affecting the state.

 Economical

-Alaska sits at the northern most point on the west coast of North America where there is water on both sides and Canada on the east, with the closest neighbor on the west being Russia.
+Alaska sits at the northernmost point on the west coast of North America where there is water on both sides and Canada on the east, with the closest neighbor on the west being Russia.
 In terms of trade, Canada, and Russia present the nearest trading partners in Alaska in a geographical context.

 Since its purchase from Russia by the United States, the region has become the subject of various economic opportunity rushes such as the current search for petroleum resources.
 It is emerging as a tourism frontier for North Americans and people outside the region.